mlafleur/mlafleur.github.io/_posts/2008-09-03-my-first-chrome-experience.md

 ---
-Title: My First Chrome Experience
+title: My First Chrome Experience
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 My inbox has been flooded with emails asking me to blog about my opinion of <a href="http://www.google.com/chrome/" target="_blank">Chrome</a>.
 That is if you consider "flooded" to be one more than zero.
 And you include the email I sent to myself from work as a reminder to give it a shot...
   Ok fine.
 No one asked.
 And even less likely care.
 But guess what, you're getting it anyway.